 The Venetian Carnival itself began as the celebration of a military victory by the Republic of Venice over the Patriarch of Aquileia in 1162, and continued for centuries until it was outlawed by the Austrian government (which then ruled Venice) in 1797, at which point mask-wearing became a rare and restricted practice.

 The Carnival was revived by the Italian government in 1979, and each year the streets and canals swell with medieval masks and the elaborate costumes that accompany them, restoring the city’s rich culture of Venetian masks and pageantry.

 See (and Taste) for Yourself

-In the home of Parmigiano Reggiano cheese, balsamic vinegar, pumpkin tortelloni and Parma ham, the gondola ride to dinner might forever change your sense of wonder.
+Verona to Venice Biking Private takes you deep into the home of Parmigiano Reggiano cheese, balsamic vinegar, pumpkin tortelloni and Parma ham, where the gondola ride to dinner might forever change your sense of wonder.

 Popular Venetian Masks

 A zany trickster (the name literally means “harlequin”) and staple of Commedia dell’arte, the Arlecchino mask sports ape-like features like a large, round brow and a stout nose, conveying the character’s simple nature.
 But the mask’s real trademark is the bump that sticks out from its forehead, meant to represent a devil’s horn and portend the character’s mischievous nature.